Estimating Marginal Treatment Effects under Unobserved Group Heterogeneity: Acknowledgments

 \section{Acknowledgments}

-The authors thank Toru Kitagawa, Yasushi Kondo, Ryo Okui, Myung Hwan Seo, Hisatoshi Tanaka, Yuta Toyama, and seminar participants at Hitotsubashi University, Seoul National University, and Waseda University for their valuable comments.
+The authors thank the editor, two anonymous referees, Toru Kitagawa, Yasushi Kondo, Ryo Okui, Myung Hwan Seo, Katsumi Shimotsu, Hisatoshi Tanaka, Yuta Toyama, and seminar participants at Hitotsubashi University, Seoul National University, and Waseda University for their valuable comments.
 This work was supported by JSPS KAKENHI Grant Numbers 15K17039, 19H01473, and 20K01597.